zekicaneksi/ihtiyac-listesi/README.md

 ### Notes

-Site is developed with mobile-first approach, and it is fully responsive.
+Site is developed with mobile-first approach, and is fully responsive.

 ## Development